 AACF serves adolescent youths and young adults age 16 - 24 experiencing joblessness and extreme poverty (200% below the poverty line).
 Most are parenting youth living in unstable transient living situation “house hopping” and others are homeless.
 82% are Latino or African-American with no marketable skills.
 Over 70% come from families unable to support their hope against hope to succeed.
 Approximately 50% have dropped out of school and on average read at a 4th grade level.
 Despite these challenges, our participants persevere with the desire to improve their lives and move toward economic independence and family stability.

-The mission of AACF is to train and assist low-income residents of west suburban Cook County and neighboring Chicago communities to actively foster economic development and build effective social relations that will create opportunities for self-sufficiency, individual well being and promote community stability.
+The mission of AACF is to train and assist low-income residents of Cook County communities to acquire skills, actively foster economic opportunity and build effective social relations that will lead to economic independence, individual welfare and promote community stability.

 Inspired service.
 Unlimited possibilities.